apache/www-site/content/memorials/index.md

 # Introduction #

 It is an unfortunate truth that, at times, any community will lose valued members.
-This site is intended as a means to rejoice in them and their contributions to our community, and to keep their memory alive.
+This site is a means to rejoice in them and their contributions to our community, and to keep their memory alive.

-Everyone listed here is remembered by the rest of the Apache community that they worked with.
+Everyone listed here is remembered by the Apache community that they worked with.

-It is hoped also that this site will help give family and friends who have not participated in the Apache Software Foundation projects some insight into the work that their loved ones have been doing here, and also a flavor of the relationships that they had developed with their colleagues at Apache.
+We hope that this site will help give family and friends who have not participated in Apache Software Foundation projects some insight into the work that their loved ones have been doing here, and also a flavor of the relationships that they developed with their colleagues at Apache.

 _____